meitalbensinai/AlgoTrainingNoSol/DS - Team Topics/17 - Time series/README.md

   Provide a graph describing the original series against your predicted value and RMSE (Root Mean Squared Error)

   4.Bonus - Create a dynamic forecast for the series values, provide a graph describing the original series against your predicted value and RMSE

+There is alot of material on the subject in this folder